bavis-m/tuyapi/docs/SETUP.md

 This can happen for a number of reasons.
 It means that the device never authenticated against Tuya's API (although it *does not* necessarily mean that the device could not connect to WiFi).
 Try the following:
 - Making sure that your computer is connected to your network via WiFi **only** (unplug ethernet if necessary)

+  NOTE: Mostly for pre-v1.18.0 tuya-cli.
+For tuya-cli >= v1.18.0, use the --bind-addr option to choose the wireless network interface to broadcast on
 - Making sure that your network is 2.4 Ghz (devices will also connect if you have both 2.4 Ghz and 5 Ghz bands under the same SSID)
 - Using a different OS
 - Removing special characters from your network's SSID